w3dotdev/sublime-front-end-snippets/README.md

 ## Install

 If you already have the [Package Control](http://wbond.net/sublime_packages/package_control) installed , just search for ***Front-end Project Snippets***.
-If you have not installed in the sublime, you can do it [here](http://wbond.net/sublime_packages/package_control/installation).
+If you have not installed in the Sublime, you can do it [here](http://wbond.net/sublime_packages/package_control/installation).

 You can manually download the package and place it within your `Packages` directory.
-It will work, but will not be updated automatically.
+It will work, but it will not be automatically updated.

-You can see all installed snippets in `Tools > Snippets...`, in the sublime text.
+You can see all installed snippets in `Tools > Snippets...`, in the Sublime Text.

 ## Snippets and prefixes/keys